Skip to main content

 • Onions and garlic

-If you eat these kinds of foods regularly and are experiencing heartburn, try eliminating them from your diet to see if it makes a difference.2 Something as simple as avoiding the food that causes your acid reflux is one of the simplest home remedies for GERD.
+If you eat these kinds of foods regularly and are experiencing heartburn, try eliminating them from your diet to see if it makes a difference.2 Avoiding the food that causes your acid reflux is one of the simplest home remedies for GERD.

 Natural Treatment for Acid Reflux

-While there are foods that can prevent heartburn and foods that can cause heartburn, there are also food that may offer relief from heartburn!1
+While there are foods that can prevent heartburn and foods that can cause heartburn, there are also foods that may offer relief from heartburn, such as:1

 • Ginger is considered an excellent digestive aid because it eases irritation in the digestive tract.1 It’s also a low acid food, which helps to neutralize acid.1